 Long-term debt consisted of Massachusetts Development Finance Agency, Variable Rate Demand Revenue Bonds, Series 2006, payable in annual installments from 2008 through 2036 ("the Bonds").
-The principal balance outstanding at June 30, 2022 and 2021 was \$22,985,000 and \$23,930,000.
-The interest rate at June 30, 2022 and 2021 was 0.91% and 0.03%.
+The principal balance outstanding on June 30, 2023, and 2022 was \$22,005,000 and \$22,985,000, respectively.
+The interest rate on June 30, 2023, and 2022 was 3.96% and 0.91%, respectively.

 The interest rate on the Bonds resets weekly and is payable monthly.
 The Bonds are scheduled to mature on October 1, 2036.
 As collateral for the Bonds, the Laboratory has entered into a Letter of Credit Reimbursement Agreement with PNC Bank which is set to expire on June 3, 2024.
-The Letter of Credit

-Reimbursement Agreement is in an amount sufficient to pay the aggregate principal amount of the Bonds and up to thirty-four days' interest.
+The Letter of Credit Reimbursement Agreement is in an amount sufficient to pay the aggregate principal amount of the Bonds and up to thirty-four days' interest.
+In the event that the Laboratory is unable to renew the letter of credit with PNC Bank or obtain a new letter of credit reimbursement agreement with another financial institution prior to the expiration of the current agreement, the University has committed to extend its support of the Laboratory in an amount sufficient to make these payments.
 The Bonds are subject to certain covenants, including a minimum debt service coverage ratio.